kuldep-cloud/dynamiclinknewdemo/README.md

 logic for getting the particular key data from split variable

         final userName,userId;
+       //run a loop till array length
         for (int i = 0; i < allParamsList.length; i++) {
+          //check the condition of key
           if (allParamsList[i].contains("username")) {
-            final usernameVariable = allParamsList[i];
+             //set value of index in a variable final usernameVariable = allParamsList[i];
-            userName = usernameVariable.split("username=").last;
+             //split again to get value of key userName = usernameVariable.split("username=").last;
           } else if (allParamsList[i].contains("userID")) {
             final usernameVariable = allParamsList[i];